top of page

 Infidelity Treatment for Couples in Boston, Massachusetts

-We'll get real right from the start
+Specialized work, right from the start

-We’ll focus first on helping the injured partner voice the emotional impact of what happened—what it felt like, why it hurts so deeply, and how it’s shaken their sense of safety in the relationship.
+We’ll focus first on helping the injured partner voice the emotional impact of what happened - what it felt like, why it hurts so deeply, and how it’s shaken their sense of safety in the relationship.

-We’ll also make room for the shame, guilt, and fear of the partner who caused the injury—because naming that pain, rather than avoiding it, is a crucial step toward repair.
+We’ll also make room for the shame, guilt, and fear of the partner who caused the injury - because naming that pain, rather than avoiding it, is a crucial step toward repair.

 We need to ensure our sessions feel safe for both of you, because without that foundation, our work won’t succeed

+Using AIRM (Attachment Injury Repair Model), I’ll gently guide you both into the deep end of the emotional swimming pool.
 This step is about getting to the heart of what’s really happening emotionally for both of you.

 This injury will become part of your story